Cancel anytime

 History and Background

-Founded in 1916 by William Boeing, The Boeing Company initially focused on seaplanes.
-It evolved into a major aircraft manufacturer, contributing significantly to both commercial aviation and military defense, experiencing periods of growth, innovation, and challenges throughout its history.
+The Boeing Company was founded in 1916 by William Boeing in Seattle, Washington.
+Initially focused on seaplanes, it evolved into a major aircraft manufacturer, contributing significantly to both commercial and military aviation.
+Significant milestones include the development of iconic aircraft like the 707 and 747, and its role in space exploration programs.

 Core Business Areas

-- Commercial Airplanes: Develops, produces, and markets commercial jetliners and provides related support services to airlines worldwide.
-Key products include the 737, 787, 777, and 767 families of airplanes.
+- Commercial Airplanes: Designs, develops, manufactures, and markets commercial jetliners and provides related support services to airlines worldwide.

-- Global Services: Provides aftermarket support to commercial and defense customers, including maintenance, engineering, modification, parts distribution, and training services.
+- Global Services: Provides aftermarket support services for commercial and defense customers, including maintenance, engineering, modifications, parts, and training.

 Leadership and Structure

 The current CEO is David L. Calhoun.
-The company operates under a traditional corporate structure with various divisions and functional departments.
+The company operates under a corporate structure with various divisions reporting to executive leadership.

 Top Products and Market Share